Vyral/scott-hoffman/_posts/2020-03-20-10-tips-sellers-should-follow-to-wow-buyers.md

 **7\.
 Organize closets and drawers.** Make sure that at least 25% of your closet is free, open space.
 This gives the impression that the space inside them is ample, and that the home’s storage areas will be impossible to fill.&nbsp;

 **8\.
 Make surfaces shine.** Have your home professionally detailed (if you need the name of a trustworthy company, please reach out to me).
-Get into the moldings, the blinds, the ceiling vents—the areas you probably don’t routinely clean.&nbsp;
+Get into the moldings, blinds, ceiling vents—the areas you probably don’t routinely clean.&nbsp;

 **9\.
 Tone down the colors.** If you have a lime green dining room or bathroom, keep in mind that not everybody will enjoy that loud of a color.
 Opt for neutral colors when you repaint.&nbsp;